 Imagine yourself in a touristy beach – trash littered all over, nothing visible but people’s heads and bodies bobbing in the water, strolling and playing in the sand and rides and boats full of them… well, that’s not how you would want to visualize your beach holiday to be, would you?
 When we imagine a beach-side holiday, it’s always full of pristine white sands, clear blue-green water and moments of uninterrupted and blissful solitude to enjoy the crashing waves and swift sea breeze.

-No book truly encapsulates the feeling of lost paradise better then the celebrated novel ‘The Beach by Alex Garland, which came out in 1996.
-The novel talks about a beach which is secretly inhabited by a group of backpackers from around the world.
-The book describes an amazing, breathtakingly beautiful secluded beach on a seemingly uninhabited island which has a hidden lagoon too.
+No book truly encapsulates the feeling of lost paradise better than the celebrated novel ‘The Beach by Alex Garland, which came out in 1996.
+The novel talks about a beach that is secretly inhabited by a group of backpackers from around the world.
+The book describes an amazing, breathtakingly beautiful secluded beach on a seemingly uninhabited island that has a hidden lagoon too.
 The island in the novel was inspired by the very real Palawan Island.

 #3 Honda bay resembles very closely the lagoon which has been described in the novel.

 #4 Tabon caves, the very famous caves in Palawan which have provided proof of earliest cavemen called the Tabon Man, show a familiar and striking resemblance from The Beach’s caves from where the wounded Christo is retrieved by Richard.